GeorgioIO/Sql_northwind_data_analysis_project/README.md

 - **Higher Sales in 1998** as we can see the beginning of sales in **1998** is better than both **1997** and **1996** with numbers in **1998** approximately above $90k , while in both **1997** and **1996** less than $50k , indicating significant improvement in **1998**

 - **Peaks at the end of the year** for both **1996** and **1997** we can clearly identify peaks in sales at the end of the year for the months **10** , **11** , **12**.

+# What I Learned

+Throughout this project , i've turbocharged my SQL knowledge with some serious challenges :

+- **Window Functions:** Used window functions for the first time in this project, applying them with CTEs.
+This opened my eyes to a new way of solving problems and I’m excited to explore them deeper.

+- **Complex Query Crafting:** Learned how to break down tough business questions into smaller parts, then build queries step by step until I got the right output.

+- **Analytical Thinking:** This project wasn’t just about writing SQL — it was about asking the right questions, interpreting results, and thinking like an analyst instead of just a coder.

+- **Data Storytelling:** Realized that numbers alone don’t mean much.
+The real skill is turning query results into insights that actually explain what’s happening in the business.

+# So What ?

+### Below the insights i gathered from all the analysis :

+1. **Top-performing customers :** The top-performing customers of the database between the **UK** and **USA** , is clearly **USA** . the highes total sales of an employee is **$232,000!**.

+2. **Profitable Products :** Products like **Cote de Blaye** is the most profitable product with approximately **$140,000** in sales , products like **Meat/Poultry** is also profitable.

+3. **Best Suppliers :** When it comes to suppliers **European** ones dominate the list with 7 out of the top 10 being **European** , The France suppliers **Aux Joyeux ecclesiastiques** is the highest in sales contribution.

+4. **Top Performing Categories :** Suppliers that sells beverages typically tops the list of the best suppliers like **Aux Joyeux Ecclesiastiques** , **Plutzer LebensmittelgroBmark** , as well as **Dairy Products** that made **Gai paturage** ranked third by only selling them.

+5. **Highest Revenue Countries :** When it comes to revenue from customers **USA** again top the list with approximately **$245,000** sales , while **Germany** comes in second with **$230,000**.

+# Closing Thoughts

+Finally this project safe to say enhanced my SQL skils and provided valuable insights of the **Northwind** database.